 (I suggest you just check publicholiday.co.nz)

 Is this really a public holiday?
 Well, not really, but if you are at school or happen to work in the education sector (includes universities) you'll know all about it.
-They get the day after Easter Monday off as well the lucky things!
+They get the day after Easter Monday off.
+For some, Otago Anniversary is observed on this day instead of the Monday closest to the 23rd March which can be a little confusing, and for those at Otago University it replaces your anniversary day!
+Southland Anniversary is also celebrated on Easter Tuesday.

 The only day worth getting up at the crack of dawn for.
 ANZAC day is the 25th of April every year.
-Congratulations!
-Anzac day is now "Mondayised".
-If it lands on a weekend you now get the following Monday off.
+It is also now "Mondayised".
+If it lands on a weekend it will be commemorated on that day, and you get the following Monday off work.

 Well, this isn't *actually* the Queen's birthday but that's okay, we'll have the day off anyway.
 Queen's Birthday holiday is the 1st Monday in June.